 As Assistant Bishop he served for three years in Perth and five years in Adelaide.
 From 1984 he is serving as the Assistant Bishop to the Archbishop in Melbourne.

-Born John Tsigounis in Kogarah, Sydney.
-His Grace Bishop Iakovos completed his secondary studies at Model Farms High School, Baulkham Hills, in 1983.
+His Grace Bishop Iakovos (in the world John Tsigounis) was born in Kogarah, Sydney.
+He completed his secondary studies at Model Farms High School, Baulkham Hills, in 1983.

 He then studied at St Andrew’s Theological College of the Greek Orthodox Archdiocese of Australia between 1992-1995, before completing three years of postgraduate studies at the Sydney College of Divinity.